rutura/Pyside6MVC/PracticeProjects/Project_03_Inventory/README.md

-# Inventory Management System with Qt6/C++
+# Inventory Management System with PySide6

-This project is a comprehensive desktop application built with Qt6 and C++ that demonstrates the Model-View-Delegate pattern along with practical implementations of data persistence, custom widgets, and modern C++ practices.
-It serves as an educational resource for understanding Qt's powerful MVC architecture.
+This project is a comprehensive desktop application built with PySide6 (Qt for Python) that demonstrates the Model-View-Delegate pattern along with practical implementations of data persistence, custom widgets, and modern Python practices.
+It serves as an educational resource for understanding Qt's powerful MVC architecture in a Python context.

 ## Architecture Overview